-The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
+The practice's health and safety policies, legionella and practice risk assessments were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
-The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to date.
+The practice had a generic fire risk assessment; this was not site specific nor detailed.